SpectralOps/deep-unpack/README.md

 # deep-unpack

-Packing deep archives files from a root folder.
+Unpack deep archive files recursively over a file tree or a folder.

 ## Usage
 ```toml